-- Attributes (5+): List the details about the model comparison data point used in this emulator system, including: - Active parameters for this emulator system; - Data errors, identifiers, value space and value; - Regression score and residual variance if regression was used. - 'cov\mat': The pre-calculated covariance matrix of all model evaluation samples in this emulator system.
+- Attributes (7+): List the details about the model comparison data point used in this emulator system, including: - Active parameters for this emulator system; - Data errors, identifiers, value space and value; - Regression score and residual variance if regression was used; - The active and passive contributions to the residual variance (obtained from either the regression residual variance or the Gaussian sigma). - 'cov\mat': The pre-calculated covariance matrix of all model evaluation samples in this emulator system.
 This data set is never used in PRISM and stored solely for user-convenience; - 'cov\mat\inv': The pre-calculated inverse of 'cov\mat'; - 'exp\dot\term': The pre-calculated second expectation adjustment dot-term $(Var(D)^{-1} \cdot (D E(D)))$ of all model evaluation samples in this emulator system. - 'mod\set': The model outputs for the data point in this emulator system corresponding to the 'sam\set' used in this iteration; - 'poly\coef' (if regression is used): The non-zero coefficients for the polynomial terms in the regression function in this emulator system; - 'poly\coef\cov' (if regression and regr\cov are used): The covariances for all polynomial coefficients 'poly\coef'; - 'poly\idx' (if regression is used): The indices of the polynomial terms with non-zero coefficients if all active parameters are converted to polynomial terms; - 'poly\powers' (if regression is used): The powers of the polynomial terms corresponding to 'poly\idx'.
-Both 'poly\idx' and 'poly\powers' are required since different methods of calculating the polynomial terms are used depending on the number of required terms and samples; - 'prior\exp\sam\set': The pre-calculated prior expectation values of all model evaluation samples in this emulator system.
+Both 'poly\idx' and 'poly\powers' are required since different methods of calculating the polynomial terms are used depending on the number of required terms and samples;

+• 'prior\exp\sam\set': The pre-calculated prior expectation values of all model evaluation samples in this emulator system.
 This data set is also never used in PRISM.